The Obitaki: A Love Story

 I held it up, “ it is beautiful.”
 And hugged Mrs.K., tears filled my eyes.
 “Thank You, Mrs. K., I too, hope I find a husband as wonderful as Mr. K.”

 “See you tomorrow Kayla.
 Always know we both love you dearly.”

 “Thank you, Mrs. K. see you tomorrow.”
-We walked out the door of the hospital, I never felt such profound love and gratitude before.
+We walked out the door of the hospital, I have never felt such profound love and gratitude before.
 They were the two kindest people I had ever met.”

 Come on Rex, there is Mom over there pointing to the visitor parking area.
 Kayla opened the back hatch, Rex jumped in and settled into his bed.
 Hey, Mom, Kayla said, climbing into the front seat.
 Mrs. K. told me they have been married for 62 years.
 I hope I am married for 62 years and as happy as they have been.
 I am going back tomorrow to meet the whole family.
 I hope that is okay.

 Sure, sweetie, I will have time to give you a ride.

 The ride home was quiet as Kayla thought about the words Mrs. K. said: “Always know we both love you dearly.”
 As she looked at the gift of love Mrs. K. placed in her hand.